vycioha/Twitter-v2_CTF/README.md

 ```

 3. **Automate the Process**:
-   To automate the process of secret flag retrieval, a custom Python script was used (see Appendix A).
+   To automate the process of secret flag retrieval, a custom Python script was used (see CTF_Script.py).
 The script performs both JKU header injection and Blind SQL injection to find the value of the flag:

 ```
 Trying to exploit JKU injection.